Skip to content

 Player development has been a key feature of Alonso’s skillset and there are a catalogue of players – young and experienced – that have enhanced their game under his stewardship.

-Leverkusen have displayed excellent tactical discipline over the course of the campaign and it’s with thanks to Alonso’s incredible attention to detail.
+Leverkusen have displayed excellent tactical discipline and it’s with thanks to Alonso’s incredible attention to detail.

 Bayer Leverkusen